Technical Integration

 Administration API

-The Payroll API provides several endpoints for system administration:
+The Payroll API provides the following endpoints for system administration:

 - Terminate the application